-- S 1.1 All fish must be humanely stunned/killed. - S 1.2 Feed withdrawal, when required for any situation, must not exceed a maximum of 54 degree days. - S 1.2.1 With regards to S 1.2, if the maximum feed withdrawal period permitted must be extended for any reason then this must: - a) be signed off by a veterinary health professional - b) be recorded in the VHWP, including full details of why this was necessary - c) be subject to a welfare risk assessment. - S 1.3 Crowding and handling prior to stunning/killing must be kept to an absolute minimum. - S 1.4 The method of stunning/killing used must rapidly, and without pain and distress, render the fish insensible, until death supervenes. - S 1.4.1 Permitted stunning/killing methods for marine sourced trout are: - a) an effectively applied percussive blow - b) electronarcosis followed by bleeding or, - c) electrocution. - S 1.4.2 Humane mechanical devices must be used in preference to a manual percussive blow (except for emergency killing). - S 1.4.3 When used, the use of mechanical devices must be monitored to ensure that they are working properly and that they are delivering the stun at the correct location. - S 1.5 One blow must be delivered to the top of the head just behind the eyes, of sufficient force to cause immediate loss of consciousness that lasts until death. - S 1.5.1 A 'priest' must be available throughout the killing process to allow a manual percussive blow to be administered in an emergency. - S 1.6 Where fish have to be bled, bleeding must follow within 10 seconds after the animals have been stunned. - S 1.7 All staff involved with the stunning/killing process must have received full training to ensure they have the knowledge and skill to perform their task humanely and efficiently. - S 1.8 There must be a named person responsible for fish welfare throughout the killing process who has attended a recognised training course in humane killing of fish and who has the authority to stop the harvest if poor welfare for whatever reason is suspected. - S 1.8.1 Records of any harvests which have had to be stopped must be made available to the RSPCA Assured Assessor or RSPCA Farm Livestock Officer (FLO). - S 1.9 Killing efficiency must be continuously monitored to ensure that every fish is effectively stunned/killed and does not regain consciousness prior to death.
+- \$1.1 All fish must be humanely stunned/killed. - \$1.2 Feed withdrawal, when required for any situation, must not exceed a maximum of 54 degree days. - S 1.2.1 With regards to S 1.2, if the maximum feed withdrawal period permitted must be extended for any reason then this must: - a) be signed off by a veterinary health professional - b) be recorded in the VHWP, including full details of why this was necessary - c) be subject to a welfare risk assessment. - S 1.3 Crowding and handling prior to stunning/killing must be kept to an absolute minimum. - S 1.4 The method of stunning/killing used must rapidly, and without pain and distress, render the fish insensible, until death supervenes. - \$1.4.1 Permitted stunning/killing methods for marine sourced trout are: - a) an effectively applied percussive blow - b) electronarcosis followed by bleeding or, - c) electrocution. - S 1.4.2 Humane mechanical devices must be used in preference to a manual percussive blow (except for emergency killing). - S 1.4.3 When used, the use of mechanical devices must be monitored to ensure that they are working properly and that they are delivering the stun at the correct location. - S 1.5 One blow must be delivered to the top of the head just behind the eyes, of sufficient force to cause immediate loss of consciousness that lasts until death. - S 1.5.1 A 'priest' must be available throughout the killing process to allow a manual percussive blow to be administered in an emergency. - S 1.6 Where fish have to be bled, bleeding must follow within 10 seconds after the animals have been stunned. - S 1.7 All staff involved with the stunning/killing process must have received full training to ensure they have the knowledge and skill to perform their task humanely and efficiently. - S 1.8 There must be a named person responsible for fish welfare throughout the killing process who has attended a recognised training course in humane killing of fish and who has the authority to stop the harvest if poor welfare for whatever reason is suspected. - S 1.8.1 Records of any harvests which have had to be stopped must be made available to the RSPCA Assured Assessor or RSPCA Farm Livestock Officer (FLO).